aadz/unix-misc/README.md

 * [tls_cert_info.go](#tls-cert-info)

 ## go-socks
-A simple SOCKS5 server.
-Unfortunately, all usage info presented in comments and code for now.
+A simple SOCKS5 server written in Go.

 ## shasum.go<a name="shasum"></a>
 Read Stdin and compute SHA1|SHA256|SHA384|SHA512 digest of it.